mrqzzz/kpad/README.md

 ## autocompletion configuration

+If you work using the plain "kubectl" CLI from your console, then kpad should work on the fly.

-Behind the scenes, it calls "kubectl explain" to populate the auto-complete list, so it is also aware of your custom kubernetes objects in your cluster, and provides autocompletion for them.
+Behind the scenes, kpad calls "kubectl explain" to populate the auto-complete list, so it is also aware of your custom kubernetes objects in your cluster, and provides autocompletion for them.
-If you use the plain "kubectl" CLI from your console, then kpad should work on the fly.

 If in your cluster you use something different from the plain "kubectl" CLI command, you can configure if in kpad launching `kpad -c` and change the configuration there.

-For example if you use "microkubernetes", launch `kpad -c` and change like this:
+For example if you use "MicroK8s", launch `kpad -c` and change like this:
 ```
 kubectl: microk8s kubectl
 ```

+## kpad honours your KUBECONFIG
 If you wish to use kpad to edit kubernetes manifests from other clusters, and you have the "kubeconfig" file for those clusters, you can point to that cluster by setting the `KUBECONFIG` environment variable to the path of that file, and then kpad would connect to that cluster to provide auto-completion.

-## make kpad to the path of the the default kubernetes manifests editor
+## make kpad the default kubernetes manifests editor

 To make kpad your default kubernetes manifests editor, set the "KUBE_EDITOR" environment variable to the path where kpad is.
 In linux, for example: